yingying-xiang/HaloFormula/README.md

 # HaloFormula

-#Solved and updated the corrected version to "Releases" on April 13, 2026.
+#Solved and updated the corrected version on April 13, 2026.

 #Due to a correction required for the Aromaticity Index, the corrected software will be released asap